-Find out more Goethe University Frankfurt's Buddy Program here.
+Find out more the University of Frankfurt's Buddy Program here.

-Find out more Goethe University Frankfurt's German language program here.
+Find out more about the University of Frankfurt's German language program here.

 Tuition fees for this program are waived by the host institution.
 While on exchange you remain enrolled at Monash and continue to pay fees to Monash University.
 Find out more here.